aetperf/aetperf.github.io/_posts/2026-03-04-My-First-Lean-4-Proof-the-Irrationality-of-Sqrt-2.md

 - `hmn` names the proof of `2 * m ^ 2 = n ^ 2` (left of `∧`)
 - `hcop` names the proof of `Nat.Coprime m n` (right of `∧`)

-These are not keywords — any names would work.
+These are not keywords, any names would work.
 The `h` prefix is just a Lean convention for hypotheses.

 ### Step 2 — Show $2 \mid n$